deatrich/linux-home-server/linux-server.md

 // the resolver file is actually a symbolic link into territory owned by systemd
 $ ls -l /etc/resolv.conf
-lrwxrwxrwx 1 root root 39 Mar 17 14:38 /etc/resolv.conf -> ../run/systemd/resolve/stub-resolv.conf
+lrwxrwxrwx 1 root ...
+Mar 17 14:38 /etc/resolv.conf -> ../run/systemd/resolve/stub-resolv.conf

-// get the resolver's status - in this case the first DNS server is my router's
+// get the resolver's status -- in this example the first DNS server is
-// IP address
+// my router's IP address
 $ resolvectl status
 Global
        Protocols: -LLMNR -mDNS -DNSOverTLS DNSSEC=no/unsupported